“Everyone needs an opportunity to shine”

 Together with Frank Dobbin, she is developing an evidence-based approach to managing diversity in corporations and universities.
 They also examine the effects of workforce diversity on firms’ financial performance.

-Alexandra Kalev's book – co-authored with Frank Dobbin – summarises their latest research findings: “Getting to Diversity” will be published in September.
+Alexandra Kalev's book – co-authored with Frank Dobbin – summarises their latest research findings: “Getting to Diversity” was published in September.

 Claudio De Luca

 … is fascinated by the dynamics that emerge when people from all different corners come together.
 At Deutsche Bank, Claudio works as Head of Editing.